Logan Circle NW (13th & P Street NW)

 In the Heart of Washington, D.C., Victorian Splendor, Modern Comfort

 Make your stay in the Nation's Capitol unforgettable at this large, elegantly restored, 19th-century residence on historic, leafy Logan Circle.
-This friendly house with stylishly appointed, over-sized guest rooms lies within walking distance of the best Washington has to offer: the National Mall, the White House, National Archives and other major government buildings.
-Also Washington’s world-class Smithsonian museums, art galleries, theaters, upscale restaurants, nightclubs, the Convention Center and the fabulously popular Spy Museum and Newseum.
+This friendly house with stylishly appointed, over-sized guest rooms is a comfortable 10-12 minute walk from 3 metro stations; U Street/Cardozo (Green Line), Mt.
+Vernon Square/Convention Center (Green Line) and McPherson Square (Blue/Orange & Silver Line).
+Guests enjoy the quick reid eot all that Washington D.C. has to offer, including the National Mall, White House, National Archives U.S. Capitol and the popular Spy Museum, Newseum and more!
+Chester Arthur is also within walking distance to many theaters, upscale restaurants, nightclubs and numerous boutiques to explore.
 For those traveling to Washington for work, its right at the edge of the city’s main business district.
 Feel entirely at home in rich surroundings for less than the cost of a moderately priced hotel.

 The Chester A. Arthur House is located eight blocks from the White House on historic Logan Circle, one of city designer Charles Pierre L'Enfant's "special places."
-It is within easy walking of the Washington Convention Center and convenient bus or Metro-rail access to the world-famous Smithsonian museums and galleries on the National Mall, the Reagan Conference Center, and the George Washington, Georgetown and Howard Universities.
+It is within easy walking of the Washington Convention Center and convenient bus or Metro-rail access to the world-famous Smithsonian museums and galleries on the National Mall, the Reagan Conference Center, and the George Washington, Georgetown and Howard Universities, just to name a few.

 The house was built in 1883 for a wealthy Undersecretary of the Treasury in President Arthur's Administration.
 It was made for entertaining in grand style and has, in fact, been the venue for many National Geographic Society Christmas parties, among other special events.
 It's been featured on the Logan Circle Victorian Christmas House Tour and was the location for a Discovery Channel Thanksgiving special.
 Among the architectural features are 11-foot ceilings with ornate plaster crown moldings, fortress-thick walls, matched gas-lamp style crystal chandeliers, gilded pier mirrors and a sweeping, three-story, mahogany-and-oak-paneled staircase.
 Oil paintings and antiques from the Romanesque Revival, American Empire, and Eastlake periods grace the generously proportioned parlors and guest rooms.
 Christmas season visitors see the home decorated as lavishly as the original owners would have done in their day.